tchan1002/mmba-drift-protocol/README.md

 # Protocol Card 🧭

-This repo contains three prompts you can paste into ChatGPT or any AI agent you use consistently.
+Here are three prompts you can paste into ChatGPT or any AI agent you use consistently.

 The MMBA + Drift protocol is grounded in the belief that our body and mind is a biological system we can manage, one with limited bandwidth for focus and action.